 So there is plenty of relaxation on the beach.
 You can enjoy the beach or the cliffs which are popular picnic areas and offer panoramic views of the Lizard peninsula.

 What also makes the beach special is the surprising effect of the tides.
 Impressive caves appear as soon as the tide is out!
 When the tide comes back in, almost the entire beach disappears, so it’s not a bad idea to keep an eye on the tide calendar!

 And this is not even the only beautiful bay on the peninsula.
 The Poldhu Cove, for example, is also worth a visit.

 We have chosen London as the starting point of this route as an illustration.
-From London you first drive to Eastbourne.
+From London you first drive south about 55 miles to Eastbourne.